BrentGrammer/Statistics/NOTES/DeepLearning/DeepLearning.md

   - Involves the training of a model which can be used to make a prediction quickly
 - The goal of linear regression is to find an equation that relates an independent variable to a dependent variable that you are trying to predict.
 "Given x in a dataset, we can predict y".
 - Using linear regression allows for as many independent variables as you need (you cannot do the same thing with spreadsheet trend lines etc. where you are limited to relating a single independent and dependent variable)

+### 2 Main Modeling Techniques:
+Recent studies have shown that the vast majority of datasets can be best modeled with just two methods:

+1. Ensembles of decision trees (i.e., random forests and gradient boosting machines), mainly for structured data (such as you might find in a database table at most companies)
+  - ensembles of decision trees tend to train faster, are often easier to interpret, do not require special GPU hardware for inference at scale, and often require less hyperparameter tuning.
+They have also been popular for quite a lot longer than deep learning, so there is a more mature ecosystem of tooling and documentation around them.
+  - Good for tabular data (except when important cols contain high cardinality data, i.e. a zip code which could have thousands of levels, 1 for each code etc., or if col is long text data)
+  - scikit learn is popular library for this kind of modeling
+1. Multilayered neural networks learned with SGD (i.e., shallow and/or deep learning), mainly for unstructured data (such as audio, images, and natural language)

+### Kaggle
+- Good resource for datasets and competitions as well as good blog posts etc.
+- see [chapter 9 in FastAI book](https://github.com/fastai/fastbook/blob/master/09_tabular.ipynb) for instructions on using Kaggle and setting up in Jupyter Notebooks.